 - A programme of exercise and movement – to try and maximise lymph drainage without over exertion (this would cause the swelling to worsen)

-- Simple Lymphatic Drainage (SLD) – a gentle massage technique that is based on the principles of Manual Lymphatic Drainage (MLD).
+- Simple lymphatic drainage – a gentle massage technique that is based on the principles of manual lymphatic drainage.
 It involves the use of simple hand movements to try and move the swelling out of the affected area.
-It is designed to be carried out by patients themselves - or their relatives or carers.
+It is designed to be carried out by patients themselves, or by their relatives or carers.

-If you experience any swelling and pain in the groin or legs make sure you discuss it with your health care team.
+If you experience any swelling and/or pain in the groin or legs make sure you discuss it with your health care team.